luckygole/netflix-clone/README.md

-# hey this is netflix clone
+# hey this is netflix clone.

+# Thank-you for visiting